TRex22/picam/README.md

 This is still early days and requires a lot of work before its easy to use.

+# Development branch
+I actively work on the ``development` branch - `main` is used for releases only.

 # Requirements
 - opencv-python
 - numpy